 Acknowledgments Part I: Setting the Scene: Key Features of a Concentric Spatial Turn for Developmental and Educational Psychology: Agency and Inclusive Systems.
 1. Introduction: From Empty Space to Patterned Space through Concentric and Diametric Spatial Systems.
 2. Interactive Differences between Concentric and Diametric Spatial Systems: Beyond Bronfenbrenner’s and Lévi-Strauss’ Concentric Systems.
 3. Agency as Movement between Mediating Conditions of Concentric and Diametric Spatial Systems at Different System Levels: Key Problems of Agency.
 Part II Spatial Transitions for Inclusive Systems: Reconstructing Resilience, Early School Leaving and Bullying.
 4. From Resilience to Inclusive Systems: Search in Psychology for an Agency of Mediating Conditions.
 5. Challenging the diametric spatial condition underpinning ‘the other’ to change systems of exclusion for early school leaving prevention: Agency as movement from diametric to concentric spatial systems.
 6. The emotional-relational turn for early school leaving prevention as promotion of concentric spatial-relational systems to challenge diametric spatial systems: Beyond emotion as the other for inclusive systems in education.
 7. The emotional-relational turn for early school leaving prevention as promotion of concentric spatial-relational systems to challenge diametric spatial systems: Selected and indicated prevention strategies of system supports for moderate risk and chronic need.
 8. A Spatial Hermeneutic Approach to System Change for Transitions and Developmental Cascades.
 Part III Concentric and Diametric Spaces as Deep Structures of Experience.
 9. Spatial Phenomenology and a Protolanguage of Concentric and Diametric Space.
 10. Intrapsychic Systems and a Protolanguage of Concentric and Diametric Space.

-Paul Downes is Associate Professor of Psychology, School of Human Development, Institute of Education, Dublin City University.
+Paul Downes is Professor of Psychology, School of Human Development, Institute of Education, Dublin City University.
 He has over 100 international peer reviewed publications across areas of psychology, education, philosophy, law, anthropology and social policy and has given keynotes and invited presentations in 29 countries.

 "On the background of the decline of theory in psychology, Paul Downes provides a highly original and philosophically informed interpretation of developmental and educational thought that opens new possibilities for research and practice.
 The book is a unique piece of empirically and experientially grounded theorizing that does justice to the complexity of what it means to become human.
 His call for a spatial turn and his focus on agency identify lacunae in the dominant developmental and educational frameworks, while opening new horizons on significant topics such as resilience, bullying, or early school leaving.
 Downes provides an intellectual tour de force through the most important theories in developmental psychology, making the case for spatial systems being central to human experience."